Cattle slaughter in India: Haryana

 Haryana Gauvansh Sanrakshan and Gausamvardhan Act, 2015 applies to Haryana.

 Earlier, "The Punjab Prohibition of Cow Slaughter Act, 1955" was the law governing the slaughter of cattle in Haryana has the same provisions as that in Chandigarh, Himachal Pradesh and Punjab.
 However, Haryana has stricter penalties for violating the law than the other two states and Chandigarh, even prior to 2015 Act.

 Slaughter of cow (includes bull, bullock, ox, heifer or calf), and its progeny, is "totally prohibited".
 The export of cattle for slaughter and the sale of beef are both prohibited.
 This "does not include flesh of cow contained in sealed containers and imported", meaning that restaurants in the states can serve beef, if they can prove its meat has been imported into the state.
-The law also excuses the killing of cows "by accident or in self defence".
+The law also excuses the killing of cows "by accident or in self defense".
 Consumption of beef is not penalized.

 Anyone violating the law can be punished with rigorous imprisonment up to 10 years or fine up to ₹1 lakh or both.
 The law places the burden of proof on the accused.
 The crime is treated as a cognizable and non-bailable offence.